 POPs are the most common component of all Section 125 plans because it is a requirement in order to allow employees to contribute to their healthcare benefits pre-tax.
 It is most often used in conjunction with Flexible Spending Accounts (FSAs) and Dependent Care Assistance Plans.

 These Section 125 plan benefits can be applied to premiums for group insurance products such as:

 - Disability (as long as benefits are taxed upon receiving)

 - Term life (up to $50,000 in coverage, as long as benefits are taxed upon receiving)

 A premium-only plan can include a “cash-in-lieu of benefits” provision for employees who don’t want coverage under the group plan (see more below).
 Employees who are enrolled in another group health plan (like a plan from a spouse or parent) can choose to receive a fixed amount of cash instead.
 Unlike premium payments, this dollar amount is taxed.

-A Flexible Spending Account (FSA) is a special account that you can place pre-tax money into in order to pay for IRS eligible, out-of-pocket expenses (this includes health FSAs and dependent care FSAs).
+An FSA is a special account that you can place pre-tax money into in order to pay for IRS-eligible, out-of-pocket medical expenses and dependent care expenses.

 Simple cafeteria plans